You can access your pension savings as and when you like, taking however much money you want.

 Option 2 • Partial Pension Encashment (PPE)

-June wants the flexibility to take her money when she needs it and knows about the new legislation from April 2015.
+June wants the flexibility to take her money when she needs it.

 June is thinking about finishing work and wants her pension to fund her retirement.
 So she wants the flexibility to take out lump sums when she needs to.
 She’s happy with the way her money's been invested so far and doesn't really want to change anything, however she wants to take some of her money for a well-deserved holiday.